aashish-26/AWS-Terraform-Project-ECS-Fargate-Platform/docs/security.md

 | Developer ReadOnly Role | Inspect infra | Describe*/List* only | Entire account |
 | Admin Role | Rare operations, break-glass | Full action set | Restricted to two MFA-enforced principals |

+**Azure (conceptual equivalent)**
+- GitHub OIDC → Azure AD service principal with rights only to the target RG and backend RG.
+- Web App system-assigned managed identity used to read secrets from Key Vault and talk to PaaS services.
+- Role assignments scoped to resource groups, not subscription-wide, wherever possible.

 ## Network Controls
+**AWS**
 - ALB public.
 ECS tasks allowed inbound only from ALB target group.
 - Postgres EC2 allows inbound only from ECS task ENIs on port 5432.
 - No `0.0.0.0/0` inbound to DB or ECS tasks.
 - S3 public access block enforced.

+**Azure (current + planned)**
+- Web App is internet-facing but can be fronted by Application Gateway or Front Door in future iterations.
+- (Planned) Azure Database for PostgreSQL reachable only from app subnet / outbound IPs.
+- Storage account for state configured without public anonymous access.

 ## Policy-as-Code Requirements
 Reject merges if any rule fails: